breakintoprogram/next-bbc-basic/README.md

 Whilst I love Sinclair BASIC, I feel that BBC Basic addresses many of its shortcomings, including the clunky editor, variable name length limitations for strings and arrays, and performance.

 “Ah”, I hear you say.
 “I can load a BBC Micro Core in my Next to run BBC Basic”.
 Yes of course you can do that, and it is an excellent core.
-You will of course be restricted to BBC Model B hardware in doing so.

 The advantage of running BBC Basic native on the Next is that it can potentially take advantage of the Next’s advanced graphics and sound capabilities; hardware sprites, Layer 2 graphics, multiple AY chips, and of course the legendary 28Mhz Turbo mode.